5 Side Gigs Web Designers Use to Make Extra Money

 Create a Content Strategy

 You can set up a content strategy based on a simple form the client fills out.
 You can ask them what kind of content they feel their potential customers will like.
 If they have no ideas about that, you can propose some.
-It’s relatively easy to come up with content and a strategy for it if you study the niche into which this company fits.
+It’s relatively easy to develop content and a strategy for it if you study the niche into which this company fits.
 You can look at what competing businesses produce and then piggyback off of that.
 You can also conduct focus groups for the company to figure out what content their clients most want to see and to which they will respond favorably.

 5 Side Gigs for Web Designers